openrndr/orx/orx-gui/README.md

 The essence of `orx-gui` lies in the provided a `GUI` extension, which can be used in your program using the `extend {}` function.
 The `GUI` class has an `add()` function that allows any annotated object to be passed in.

+The visibility of the side bar can be toggled by pressing the F11 key on your keyboard.

 ### UIs for parameter objects

 A simple UI can be created by creating an annotated `object`.